cyelmini/TPE-PI-1Q2024/README.md

-# TPE-PI-1Q2024
-- Final date: 08/07/2024

 # Project Authors

-Name: Catalina Yelmin
+- Catalina Yelmin (64133)
-legajo:64133

-Name: Fancisco Trivelloni
+- Fancisco Trivelloni (64141)
-legajo:64141

-Name: Lorenzo Pizzuto Beltrán
+- Lorenzo Pizzuto Beltrán (64123)
-legajo: 64123

 # List of source and header files, with a brief explanation of each one

 - *parkingTickets.c*: Main source file containing the logic for processing parking tickets.
 - *parkingTicketsADT.c*: Source file that implements the ADT (Abstract Data Type) for handling parking tickets.
-- *parkingTicketsADT.h*: Header file for the parking tickets ADT.
+- *parkingTicketsADT.h*: Header file for the parkingticketsADT.
+- *htmlTable.c*: File that crates html files, introduces strings into tables, and closes said files.
+- *htmlTable.h*: Header file for htmlTable.
 - *Makefile*: Configuration file for compiling the project.

 # Commands needed to compile the project